grace941217/grace941217/README.md

 - 💻 I’m currently working on a project to create a social networking website

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently focusing on learning Python

 </table>